atlassian/react-beautiful-dnd/README.md

 (🐱🎁 is a [schrodinger's cat](https://www.youtube.com/watch?v=IOYyCHGWJq4) joke)

-> To see more indepth information about how we impact standard browser events see our [how we use DOM events guide](docs/guides/how-we-use-dom-events.md)
+> To see more in depth information about how we impact standard browser events see our [how we use DOM events guide](docs/guides/how-we-use-dom-events.md)

 ### Keyboard shortcuts: mouse dragging